redkashmir7/Chris_Challenge/README.md

 ## Repository Structure

-- `main.tf` - Contains the provider configuration and calls to the modules.
+- `main.tf` - Contains the provider configuration and calls to the modules
-- `_data.tf` - Contains all data blocks.
+- `_data.tf` - Contains all data blocks
-- `vpc.tf` - Contains the configuration for the VPC and related networking resources.
+- `_data.tf` - Contains all variable blocks used in code
-- `ec2.tf` - Contains the configuration for the EC2 instance and related resources.
+- `_outputs.tf` - Contains needed output blocks
-- `alb.tf` - Contains the configuration for the Application Load Balancer.
+- `vpc.tf` - Contains the configuration for the VPC and related networking resources
-- `asg.tf` - Contains the configuration for the Auto Scaling Group.
+- `alb.tf` - Contains the configuration for the Application Load Balancer
-- `route53.tf` - Contains the configuration for Route 53 resources.
+- `asg.tf` - Contains the configuration for the Auto Scaling Group
-- `acm.tf` - Contains the configuration for Amazon Certificate Manager.
+- `acm.tf` - Contains the configuration for Amazon Certificate Manager
-- `test.sh` - A Bash script for testing the website.
+- `test.sh` - A Bash script for testing the website

 ## Prerequisites
 - AWS account with necessary permissions